Friday, 7 March 2025

 Have you ever abandoned a childhood dream?

-Is there a skill or gift that came quite naturally, something you used to love to do?
+Is there something you used to love to do?
+A skill or gift that came quite naturally?

 At the beginning of 2013 I had a very pivotal dream.